-In Conwy, the rates of people waiting for their first outpatient appointment or for inpatient admission are lower than in Wales.
-Of those people on a waiting list, a smaller share are waiting longer (more than three or six months) in Conwy than in Wales.
+The percentage of people waiting for day case treatment is similar in both areas, and the proportions waiting for either a first outpatient appointment or an inpatient admission are lower in the local authority.
+Smaller shares of those people on waiting lists have been waiting for more than three or six months in Anglesey compared to Wales.